THE INTERSECTION OF BUSINESS AND GOVERNMENT

 He later published his own account of his experiences in a book called “On Call in Hell: A Doctor’s Iraq War Story.”
 He is board certified by the American Board of Urology and his wife, Melissa, is a pediatrician.
-He is currently a practicing urologist and the chief of surgery at Piedmont Newnan Hospital In Georgia.
+He is currently a practicing urologist and the chief of surgery at Georgia's Piedmont Newnan Hospital.

 Executive Director of the Atlanta Committee for Progress (ACP)